 However, I promise this is not the case.
 There are so many yummy vegan foods.
 And the great thing is, you’ve probably never tried most of them.
 A plant-based diet has great potential.

 But what about those who don’t like fruit and vegetables?
 Can they be vegans too?

 Whether you’re transitioning your kids to a vegan diet, or you just have the diet of a child yourself, it’s certainly possible to become a vegan.
-Don’t fall into the trap of becoming an unhealthy vegan that lives off of French fries and Pot Noodles.
+Don’t fall into the trap of becoming an unhealthy vegan that lives off of French fries, Pot Noodles and Spaghetti Hoops.
 There are so many healthy, nutritious and low-calorie vegan recipes to discover.

 9 easy steps to becoming a vegan when you’re a picky eater: